 What You Can Do to Help

-While semi-annual HVAC maintenance visits are best left to the professionals, there are a few things you can do throughout the year to prolong the life of your unit.
+While semi-annual HVAC maintenance visits are best left to the professionals, there are a few things you can do throughout the year to prolong the life of your HVAC unit.
 These are easy to do and only take a few minutes, but they can give you advanced notice of potential problems.

 - Change your HVAC air filter on a regular basis.
 Some units have a light that indicates when it needs to be changed, others don’t, but filters are a must.
 Don’t skimp on air filters either; buy a high-efficiency pleated filter that is the appropriate size for your unit.
 These filters are more expensive, but they have an electrostatic charge that works like a magnet to grab the tiniest particles, especially those that carry bacteria.
 They simply work better than the cheap options and can last longer, which allows you to wait 2-3 months in between changing.